 There are compelling reasons to participate in the RPB pension plan, even for professionals that enter the Reform Movement later in their career.
 Participant contributions are made on a pre-tax basis, reducing current taxation.
 Income tax on contributions and earnings is deferred until the participant takes a direct retirement distribution.

 Employer contributions and elective salary deferrals have different maximum contribution limits:

-- Employer Contributions – For the 2013 RPB plan year, which runs from July 1, 2012 through June 30, 2013, the maximum contribution that an employer can contribute to the RPB 403(b) plan is $50,000 or 100 percent of the participant’s includable salary if the includable salary as reported to the IRS is less than $50,000.
+- Employer Contributions – For the 2014 RPB plan year, which runs from July 1, 2013 through June 30, 2014, the maximum contribution that an employer can contribute to the RPB 403(b) plan is $51,000 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $51,000.
 (Includable salary is the participant’s salary excluding parsonage.)
+This is the IRS maximum contribution limit.
 If an employer’s contribution exceeds the maximum contribution limit, the overage will be applied to the participant’s RPB Rabbi Trust Account.

-- Elective Salary Deferrals – The maximum amount allowable by a participant as an elective salary deferral in the 2013 RPB plan year is $17,000 or 100 percent of the participant’s includable salary if the includable salary as reported to the IRS is less than $17,000.
+- Elective Salary Deferrals – The maximum amount allowable by a participant as an elective salary deferral in the 2014 RPB plan year is $17,500 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $17,500.

-- Over 50 Catch-Up Provision – Beginning with the RPB plan year that participants turn 50, the elective salary deferral portion of a contribution can be increased.
-Participants who are 50 or older during the 2013 plan year may increase their elective salary deferral by $5,500 to a maximum of $22,500.
+- Over 50 Catch-Up Provision – Beginning with the RPB plan year in which participants attain the age of 50, the elective salary deferral portion of a contribution can be increased.
+Participants who attain the age of 50 or older during the 2014 plan year may increase their elective salary deferral by $5,500 to a maximum of $23,000.
 In any case, the participant’s elective salary deferral cannot exceed their includable salary.